 One participant commented that technologies that are completely pre- and post-processing solutions could use GPU/TPU resources.

-The group recommended the AhG study and collect information related to near-term and long-term architectures.
-And, that members of hardware companies be encouraged to comment.
+The group recommended to request an AhG to study and collect information related to near-term and long-term architectures and suggested that members of hardware companies be particularly encouraged to comment.

-Common software

-It was commented that JVET-W0181 was related to this topic.

 One participant suggested that having a technology that used the JVET-W0181 framework in the EE could be beneficial.

 One participant suggested that the common software should be limited to inference.